gitlabform/gitlabform/docs/reference/index.md

   ssl_verify: true
   # timeout for the whole requests to the GitLab API, in seconds
   timeout: 10
+  # whether to retry requests that fail due to transient errors (network issues, rate limits, etc.)
+  # (defaults to `true`)
+  retry_transient_errors: true

+  # ** advanced parameters **
+  # Any additional parameters specified here will be passed directly to the python-gitlab library.
+  # See https://python-gitlab.readthedocs.io/en/stable/api-usage.html#gitlab-client for available options.
+  # For example:
+  # obey_rate_limit: true  # automatically wait if rate limit is hit
+  # max_retries: 5      # number of times to retry failed requests

 # Configuration to apply to GitLab projects, groups and subgroups
 projects_and_groups: